Order of the Spur: History

 The tradition of having to "earn your spurs" reaches back to the beginning of the American Cavalry.
 When green Troopers first arrived at their new cavalry assignments they were assigned a horse with a shaved tail.
 This led to the nickname "Shave Tail" for newly assigned, spur-less Soldiers.
 These new Troopers were in need of extensive training in all areas of horsemanship.
 The horse with a shaved tail was given extra space in which to operate since its rider was marked as a novice.
-New Troopers were given the “Prince of Wales Spurs” because they may misuse or overuse the actual rawel of real spurs, injuring the horse.
+New Troopers were given the “Prince of Wales Spurs” because they may misuse or overuse the actual rowel of real spurs, injuring the horse.
 Only when they were able to prove their ability to perform with their horse and saber were they awarded spurs.

 Spur Ride

 The Spur Ride is the only means of joining the Order of the Spur, aside from a wartime induction.
 The conduct of a Spur Ride varies but it is generally an event held over multiple days during which a Trooper must pass a series of physical and mental tests relevant to the Cavalry.
-Some of the tests evaluate leadership, technical and tactical proficiency, physical fitness, the ability to operate as part of a team under high levels of stress and fatigue under both day and night conditions, though the specific tests vary by unit.
+Tests may evaluate leadership, technical and tactical proficiency, physical fitness, or the ability to operate as part of a team under high levels of stress & fatigue under both day & night conditions, though the specific tests vary by unit.
 A written test is often also administered, with questions that cover United States Cavalry and unit history.
 During the Spur Ride, candidates are also often required to recite from memory the traditional cavalry poem, "Fiddler's Green", or other traditions or historical information pertaining to the Cavalry.

 The criteria for participation in the Spur Ride are set by each Cavalry unit, usually at the Squadron level.
-Many units require demonstrated leadership ability through planning and conducting unit-level training events such as gunnery ranges, soldier task training or other non-commissioned and commissioned officer-level tasks.
+Many units require demonstrated leadership ability through planning and conducting unit-level training events such as gunnery ranges, soldier task training, or other non-commissioned and commissioned officer-level tasks.
 Some examples of minimum criteria are: